codeddarkness/taco_pardons/README.md

 ---

 **Last Updated**: June 9, 2025
-**Database Version**: 2.1
+**Database Version**: 2.0
-**Total Records**: 285
+**Total Records**: 500+
 **Next Update**: Weekly (or as clemency actions occur)

 ---

-*This project demonstrates the power of public data transparency and the importance of tracking executive clemency actions.
+*This project demonstrates the power of public data transparency and the importance of tracking executive clemency actions across multiple presidencies.
 By making this information accessible and searchable, we contribute to government accountability and informed civic engagement.*